inkstitch/pyembroidery/README.md

 Note: these do not need to have a 1 to 1 conversion to stitches.
 They could be anything, if something is needed and within scope of the project, raise an issue.

 ---

+COLOR_BREAK and SEQUENCE_BREAK:

+The main two middle-level commands simply serve as dividers for series of stitches.
+* pattern.command(COLOR_BREAK)
+* (add a bunch of stitches)
+* pattern.command(SEQUENCE_BREAK)
+* (add a bunch of stitches)
+* pattern.command(COLOR_BREAK)
+* (add a bunch of stitches)
+* pattern.command(SEQUENCE_BREAK)

+It will by default ignore any COLOR_BREAK that occurs before any stitches have been put down.
+So you don't have to worry about the order you put them in.
+They work expressly as breaks that divide one block of stitches from another, and gives information as to whether this change also requires we use a new color.

+You can expressly add any of the core commands to the patterns.
+These are generalized and try to play nice with other commands.
+When the patterns are written to disk, they call pattern.get_normalized_pattern() and save the normalized pattern.
+Saving to any format does not modify the pattern, ever.
+It writes the modified pattern out.
+It adds the max_jump and max_stitch to the encoding when it normalizes this to save.
+So each format can compile to a different set of stitches due to the max_jump etc.

+After a load, the pattern will be filled with raw basic stitch data, it's perfectly reasonable call .get_stable_pattern() on this which will make it into a series of stitches, color_breaks, sequence_breaks.
+Or to iterate through the data with .get_as_stitchblocks() which is a generator that will produce stitch blocks from the raw loaded data.
+The stablized pattern simply makes a new pattern, iterates through the current pattern by the stitchblocks and feeds that into add_stitch_block().
+This results in a pattern without any jumps, trims, etc.

+---